Skip to content

 • The UKAS logo with the laboratory's accreditation number

-• A statement that the calibration was performed in accordance with ISO 17025
+• A statement that the calibration was performed in accordance with ISO/IEC 17025

 • Reference to the laboratory's UKAS schedule of accreditation